 - SAVINGS LOCKED IN: Because Whai Rawa savings can only be accessed for key life events, it is easier to save towards future goals.

-- RETURNS ON YOUR FUNDS: Whai Rawa funds are currently invested in the Mercer Investment Trusts New Zealand's Conservative Fund, generating a quarterly rate of return which is allocated to members' accounts.
+- RETURNS ON YOUR FUNDS: Whai Rawa funds are currently invested in the Mercer Investment Trusts New Zealand's Socially Responsible Conservative Fund, generating a daily rate of return which is allocated to members' accounts.

 Te kaupapa How it works